The Spiritual Side of Halloween: Put Some Spirit-uality in Your Halloween

 Pick a room, corner, closet or somewhere in your physical space to focus on organizing and cleaning.

-Throw away or donate things you no longer need, use, love or that no longer brings a sense of joy into your life.
+Throw away or donate things you no longer need, use, love or that no longer bring a sense of joy into your life.

-Wipe away any dust and give it a good deep cleaning.
+Wipe away any dust and give the space a good deep cleaning.
 As you do so, feel how it is also clearing away old thoughts, emotions, and experiences that no longer serve your growth and purpose going forward.